 Ebony photo archive to be auctioned to pay creditors

-CHICAGO (AP) — The photo archive of Ebony Magazine that chronicles African American life is to go on the auction block in July if it's approved by a Chicago bankruptcy court.
+CHICAGO (AP) — The photo archive of Ebony Magazine that chronicles African American life is to go on the auction block in July if a Chicago bankruptcy court approves.

-The collection is being auctioned to pay off secured creditors of Johnson Publishing, the former magazine publisher which filed for Chapter 7 bankruptcy protection in April.
+The collection is being auctioned to pay off secured creditors of Johnson Publishing.
+The former magazine publisher filed for Chapter 7 bankruptcy protection in April.

 Johnson Publishing sold its Ebony and Jet magazines three years ago.
 The Chicago-based company has tried since 2015 to sell its photo archive.
-At one point the collection of more than four million images, chronicling the civil rights movement and the lives of prominent figures such as Billie Holiday and Muhammad Ali, was appraised at $46 million.
+The collection of 4 million images chronicles the civil rights movement and the lives of prominent figures such as Billie Holiday and Muhammad Ali.
+It was once appraised at $46 million.

-The auction seeks to recover money owed secured creditors filmmaker George Lucas and Mellody Hobson, whose company, Capital V Holdings, issued a $12 million loan to a struggling Johnson Publishing.
+The auction would recover money owed secured creditors filmmaker George Lucas and Mellody Hobson, whose Capital V Holdings loaned $12 million to Johnson Publishing.